minprog/exercises/study/big-o/index.md

 ## Printing

 All the code fragments below have a variable `n`.
 Determine the worst-case running time (O(n)) complexity for these fragments.

+Note that the code style might not exactly be as prescribed in the style guide and might even be a bit misleading.
+Read the code very carefully to determine the correct answer.

-> If you are not sure, you can always try to run the code yourself and see what happens if you change the variable `n`.
+If you are unsure about your answer, you can always try to run the code yourself and see what happens if you change the variable `n`.

 ### Q1.1